felipedspereira/rastreamento-usuarios-aplicacao/README.md

 1) npm install
 2) npm run dev

 That's all.
-You can access your application in the following address: localhost:3000
+You can access this app in the following address: localhost:3000